pacuna/dckerize/README.md

 And etc.

-The nginx container it's mapping its port 80 with the port 80 of the guest host, and since we're declaring a private network in our Vagranfile you can access your application by visiting htt://192.168.50.4.
+The nginx container is mapping its port 80 with the port 80 of the guest host, and since we're declaring a private network in our Vagranfile you can access your application by visiting http://192.168.50.4.

 ## Contributing